 At the SEI, John is currently

-- Co-Principal Investigator for a DOD-funded research project on architecture approaches for large scale data-intensive systems.
+- Co-Principal Investigator for a DOD-funded research project on architecture approaches for big data systems.
 Work in FY14 created a lightweight, evidence-based technology selection method and a knowledge base that links big data architecture principles to implementations in specific NoSQL and NewSQL products.
 In FY15, the focus is on runtime observability for big data systems.

-- Leading the evolution and delivery of the SEI's "Documenting Software Architectures" course, which is part of the Software Architecture Professional curriculum, and co-leading the development and delivery of the "Big Data Architectures and Technologies" course.
+- Co-leading the development and delivery of the "Big Data Architectures and Technologies" course, and leading the evolution and delivery of the SEI's "Documenting Software Architectures" course, which is part of the Software Architecture Professional curriculum.

 His past contributions include: